25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

 ## Schema

-MongoDB supports **dynamic schemas** (dose not enforces any schema), i.e. documents don't have to use the same schema inside of one collection.
+MongoDB supports **dynamic schemas** (dose not enforces any schema), i.e. documents don't have to use the same schema inside of one collection

 ### Schema Validation

 1. Validation Level:
    - Which documents get validated?
-   - **strict**: All inserts and updates are validated.
+   - **strict**: All inserts and updates are validated
-   - **moderate**: All inserts and updates to correct documents are validated.
+   - **moderate**: All inserts and updates to correct documents are validated
 2. Validation Action:
    - What happens if validation fails?
-   - **error**: Throw error and don't insert or update the document.
+   - **error**: Throw error and don't insert or update the document
-   - **warn**: Log warning but proceed with the operation.
+   - **warn**: Log warning but proceed with the operation

 **Adding Validation**: